-I will be running workshops on How to get your book published at The Poetry Cafe, Betterton St, London WC2H 9BX on 10th and 13th July 2019- more details here - and if you'd like to go on a mailing list for future courses, do mail me on firstname.lastname@example.org
+I run workshops on How to get your book published at The Poetry Cafe, Betterton St, London WC2H 9BX .
+More details here - and if you'd like to go on a mailing list for future courses, do mail me on email@example.com

 you'd love to produce the definitive non-fiction work on a topic

 you're passionate about, write a children's book or haul out that

 half-finished novel from your bottom drawer and turn it into a

 bestseller, getting a book published is a major ambition for many

 But how do you go about getting a book deal when, as everyone knows, publishing is a highly competitive industry?
 Here are some tips to get you started -